jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 * `pod`: Uses the k8s pod name as the backend server name.
 This option doesn't work on backends whose [`service-upstream`](#service-upstream) is `true`, falling back to `sequence`.
 * `ip`: Uses target's `<ip>:<port>` as the server name.

-{{< alert title="Note" >}}
+> [!INFO] Note
+>
-HAProxy Ingress won't refuse to change the default naming if [dynamic scaling](#dynamic-scaling) is `Slots`, this would however lead to undesired behaviour: empty slots would still be named as sequences, old-named backend servers will dynamically receive new workloads with new pod names or IP numbers which do not relate with the name anymore, making the naming useless, if not wrong.
+> HAProxy Ingress won't refuse to change the default naming if [dynamic scaling](#dynamic-scaling) is `Slots`, this would however lead to undesired behaviour: empty slots would still be named as sequences, old-named backend servers will dynamically receive new workloads with new pod names or IP numbers which do not relate with the name anymore, making the naming useless, if not wrong.
 Dynamic scaling as `Add` does not have this limitation.
+>

-If you have [cookie affinity](#affinity) enabled, dynamic scaling as `Slots` can cause the cookie values to get out of sync with the servers.
+> If you have [cookie affinity](#affinity) enabled, dynamic scaling as `Slots` can cause the cookie values to get out of sync with the servers.
 This can be avoided by using `session-cookie-preserve` with a value of `true`.
-{{< /alert >}}

 ---